The Australian Government does not provide visa services at the Australian High Commission in Abuja.

 Visa applications from Cameroon, Gabon, Niger, and the Republic of Congo are processed by the Australian High Commission in Nairobi.
 For further information on how to submit an application and contact details, please visit their website.

-For general information about visa and citizenship options, as well as visa application forms, please visit the Department of Immigration and Citizenship website.
+For general information about visa and citizenship options, as well as visa application forms, please visit the website.

 Visa Scams and Warnings

 The Australian Government is aware that clients in Africa have been targeted by e-mails fraudulently offering visa services in relation to offers of employment in Australia.
-In some cases, the scam emails purport to be sent on behalf of the Australian Government, for example from the Australia High Commission or the Department of Immigration and Border Protection.
+In some cases, the scam emails purport to be sent on behalf of the Australian Government, for example from the Australia High Commission or the Australian Border Force.

-Clients should only communicate with the Australian High Commission, the Department of Immigration and Border Protection, or VFS Nigeria directly using the contact details provided on this website.
+Clients should only communicate with the Australian High Commission, the Australian Border Force, or Teleperformance Nigeria directly using the contact details provided on this website.
 We advise clients to carefully verify the authenticity of all offers of visa services and employment before providing any personal information or making any payments.

 Should you believe that you are the victim of a scam, you should report it to your local police and you may also wish to report it via the Australian Competition and Consumer Commission's Scamwatch website.